 Luck versus skill in mutual fund performance

 Managers of active funds aim to outperform the stock market by picking what they think are the hottest stocks.
 When these managers succeed in beating the market, it may seem to investors that this is a sure sign of talent.
-But according to a recent study by Eugene Fama, MBA '63, PhD '64, Robert R. McCormick Distinguished Service Professor of Finance, and Kenneth French of Dartmouth College, it is impossible to tell whether an active fund manager's stellar performance is due to skill or just sheer luck.
+But according to a recent study by Chicago Booth professor Eugene F. Fama and Kenneth R. French of Dartmouth College, it is impossible to tell whether an active fund manager's stellar performance is due to skill or just sheer luck.
 In fact, Fama and French show that most active fund managers do not do better than would be expected by chance.

 Managers of active funds charge high fees and expenses to cover the costs of putting together a portfolio they hope will outperform the market.
 Active funds are considerably more expensive than passive funds, which simply track the performance of a benchmark index such as the overall stock market.
 Fees and expenses may weigh down returns, but Fama and French showed that, even if each active fund's expense ratio is added back to the calculations, the aggregate portfolio's alpha rises to only 0.1 percentage point per year.
 Thus, even before fees and expenses, there is no evidence that active fund managers significantly enhance returns.